 How to deploy fonts using Configuration Manager

-Download the install_fonts script from here.
-It’s a text file, so download and save it to a folder.
+First of all download the install_fonts script from here.
+It’s a text file, download and save it to a folder.
 Next, change the extension of the file from .txt to .vbs.
 Copy the script file and font to a shared folder.
 The font that I be deploying is Marlboro font which is available free for Download.

 Open the script file with notepad or any editor, set the font source path to the location where the font is located.
 You just need to specify the path up to the folder where the font is present.
 Save and close the file.